MPY-01/Caesar-Polo-Esau/polo/1961/polo-02.md

 FOR OFFICIAL USE ONLY FOR OFFICIAL USE ONLY

-MAO TSE-TUNG AND HISTORICAL MATERIALISM
+MAO ZEDONG AND HISTORICAL MATERIALISM

 II.
 THE STATE FORM ("PEOPLE'S DEMOCRATIC DICTATORSHIP")